-President Chartered Institute of Patent Attorneys (CIPA).
+Past president Chartered Institute of Patent Attorneys (CIPA).

 Alicia is a Chartered Patent Attorney, a European Patent Attorney and a Chartered UK Trade Mark Attorney.
 Alicia has also obtained the Intellectual Property Litigation and Advocacy Certificate at Nottingham Trent University which enables her to represent clients directly before the High Court.
-Alongside sitting on the Council for the Chartered Institute of Patent Attorneys’ as President for 2021 and being an active member of their Trade Marks and Design & Copyright Committees, Alicia also sits on the Council of FICPI-UK as treasurer.
+Alongside sitting on the Council for the Chartered Institute of Patent Attorneys’ and being an active member of their Trade Marks and Design & Copyright Committees, Alicia also sits on the Council of FICPI-UK as treasurer.

 Graham now works as an independent consultant in materials engineering.
 Prior to that he was a Professor in the Faculty of Engineering at the University of Nottingham where he lectured to graduate and undergraduate students and supervised postgraduate research students.
 Since founding the charity he has been active in giving talks and webinars to many different workplace and community groups.